sagrd/sagrd.github.io/_zettels/datastreaming-nd/glossary/event.md

 tags:
   - data-streaming
 ---
-- What is an event in data streaming ??
+- What is an event in data streaming
+$multiflash
 	- Event is an immutable fact (which cant be changed) that something has happened in our system
 	- Example: User updating password, clicking a button, etc.